egorman-verint/noughtsAndCrosses/noughts-and-crosses/readme.txt

 Next Steps:

-2. Refactor each test with setup state
+1. Decide on technologies to use for solution
-3. Decide on technologies to use for solution
+2. Design and model solution
-4. Design and model solution
+3 Implement

-Keyboard order:  Neil, Chris, Mark, James, Eddie
+Keyboard order: Hassan, Eddie, Chris,Neil, James, Mark